Oluwashina/DojoHelpDesk/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

+To run the database locally, install json server globally with this command 'npm i json-server -g'

+Then you can start the database locally on a port by running this command 'json-server --watch --port 4000 ./_data/db.json'

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More